psanders/tads2021/01_speech_apis.md

 **Steps:**

+1. Install the packages `@fonoster/googletts` and `@fonoster/googleasr`
-1. Copy the `google.json` file at the root of your application
+2. Copy the `google.json` file at the root of your application
-2. Modify your application to look like that one bellow
+3. Modify your application to look like that one bellow
-3. Test your application using your mobile or phone simulator
+4. Test your application using your mobile or phone simulator

 ```javascript
 // index.js